Use this tutorial for how to make citronella candles to make mosquito repellent candles.

 Place soy wax chips in a small pan over medium heat, stir continuously until melted with a wooden spoon.

-Stir essential oil into melted wax well, pour wax into pre warmed containers. prop wick up in the center with pencils or sticks.
-Allow to sit for several hourse until set.
+Stir essential oil into melted wax well, pour wax into pre-warmed containers.
+Prop wick up in the center with pencils or sticks.
+Allow the candle to sit for several hours until set.